tsuru/tsuru.github.io/_posts/2015-08-11-tsuru-images-with-packer.markdown

-Amazon amis are builded in **us-east-1 region** and you can find it in community amis as tsuru-stable or tsuru-nightly,
+Amazon amis are builded in **us-east-1 region** and you can find it in community amis as tsuru-stable or tsuru-nightly, or get the latest ami id for [stable](https://s3.amazonaws.com/tsuru-images/nightly-ami-id) and [nightly](https://s3.amazonaws.com/tsuru-images/nightly-ami-id)
 We have virtualbox vagrant box images to [stable](https://s3.amazonaws.com/tsuru-images/tsuru-stable-virtualbox.box) and [nightly box](https://s3.amazonaws.com/tsuru-images/tsuru-nightly-virtualbox.box) build too.

 If you want to build these images by yourself, you can get our [conf files here](https://github.com/tsuru/tsuru-packer).
 After checking out the repository you have to run:

 > $ make setup